Holy See Signs Provisional Agreement With China on Appointment of Bishops

 In a short communique (see full text below), the Vatican said the agreement is the “fruit of a gradual and reciprocal rapprochement” that follows a “long process of careful negotiation.”

-Although today’s statement did not give details, the essence of the agreement is thought to entail the lifting of the excommunication of several bishops appointed by the Chinese authorities without papal approval.
+In an accompanying briefing note, the Vatican announced that Pope Francis had decided as part of the agreement to “readmit to full ecclesial communion” eight bishops (one of whom is deceased) who had been excommunicated because they had been appointed by the official, state-backed Church without papal permission.

+The statement added that by lifting these excommunications the Pope “hopes that, with these decisions, a new process may begin that will allow the wounds of the past to be overcome, leading to the full communion of all Chinese Catholics.”

-In its statement, the Vatican simply said the agreement, which concerns a matter of “great importance for the life of the Church” also “foresees the possibility of periodic reviews of its application.”
+In its communique, the Vatican gave few details except to say the agreement, which concerns a matter of “great importance for the life of the Church” also “foresees the possibility of periodic reviews of its application.”

 It added that the “shared hope” is that the agreement may “favor a fruitful and forward-looking process of institutional dialogue and may contribute positively to the life of the Catholic Church in China, to the common good of the Chinese people and to peace in the world.”

+“For the first time all the Bishops in China are in communion with the Bishop of Rome, with the Successor of Peter,” Cardinal Parolin said, adding that the Holy See hopes the agreement “will be an instrument just for these objectives, for these aims, with the cooperation of all.”

+He also said the Pope hopes the agreement will help “overcome past misunderstandings, past tensions, even the recent ones.”

 Vatican spokesman Greg Burke said today’s agreement “is not the end of a process” but “the beginning.”

-“This has been about dialogue, patient listening on both sides even when people come from very different standpoints,” Burke said.
+The talks have been “about dialogue, patient listening on both sides even when people come from very different standpoints,” Burke said.

-“The objective of the accord is not political but pastoral, allowing the faithful to have bishops who are in communion with Rome but at the same time recognized by Chinese authorities,” Burke added.
+“The objective of the accord is not political but pastoral, allowing the faithful to have bishops who are in communion with Rome but at the same time recognized by Chinese authorities,” he added.

-Ultimately, this will mean that for the first time in 70 years, all bishops on mainland China will recognize the Pope’s authority.

 In the past, the state-run church in China had appointed bishops without Rome's permission, leading to their excommunication.
 In the future, new bishops are expected to be proposed by local members of the Church, together with the government and the Chinese bishops conference.

-The Pope is also expected to have veto power over bishops nominated by Chinese authorities although, along with other details, this was not mentioned in today's statement.
+The Pope had been expected to have veto power over bishops nominated by Chinese authorities although, along with other details, this was not mentioned in today's announcements.

 The prospect of an agreement had already divided communities of Catholics across China, with some fearing it would result in further suppression by Beijing, but others favoring rapprochement and a possible reestablishment of diplomatic relations between China and the Holy See after a break of over half a century.